robb/AtRandom/README.md

 By default, different instances of the same `View` or `ViewModifier` generate unique `@Random` values.
 To ensure consistency, you can provide a custom seed via the property wrapper’s `projectedValue`'s `seed` value.

-For example, assigning a model’s `hashValue` to `$greeting` ensures stability when the view gets recreated, say in a `LazyVStack`.
+For example, assigning a model’s `hashValue` to `$greeting.seed` ensures stability when the view gets recreated, say in a `LazyVStack`.

 ```swift
 struct Cell: View {